 The goal of the research phase is for your salespeople to be viewed as a resource to your leads.
 By breaking the mold of hunting down easy sales and quick conversions, and instead being a resource of information and servitude, the consultation sales process helps your company stand out with authenticity.

 What to avoid: Even with all of your research, never assume that you know everything about your customer or lead.
+Curiosity is essential.
 Your research merely sets you up better for the next stage of the consultative selling process.

-Now that your research has given you the insight to know your prospective customer a bit better, you’re in a good position to start asking questions to better understand their goals, needs, and challenges.
+Now that your research has given you the insight into your prospective customer, you can start asking questions to better understand their goals, needs, and challenges.

 However, in order to build trust, it’s important to not make any assumptions of what the prospect’s answers may be.
 Ask open-ended questions to allow your prospect to volunteer information about themselves and their business.